Singapore Expats - Relocation and Housing Portal for Expat in SingaporeRelocation and Housing Portal for Expat in Singapore

 In Singapore, Tenancy Agreement will need to be stamped by the Inland Revenue Authority of Singapore.
 Only after the Tenancy is stamped then it can be considered a valid contract as evidence in court for any disputes that may arise in the future with your landlord.
 This is to protect the interest of both parties.
 The stamp duty is usually borne by the tenant.

-Computation of the stamp duty fee:
+Computation of the stamp duty fee (updated 22 Feb 2014):

-then round up to the
+then round down to the nearest dollar |

 6. Term of Lease